Eugene Thacker: Influence

 In an interview with the Wall Street Journal, Nic Pizzolatto, creator and writer of True Detective, cites Thacker's In the Dust of This Planet as an influence on the TV series, particularly the worldview of lead character Rust Cohle, along with several other books: Ray Brassier's Nihil Unbound, Thomas Ligotti's The Conspiracy Against the Human Race, Jim Crawford's Confessions of an Antinatalist, and David Benatar's Better Never to Have Been.

 In September 2014 the WNYC's Radiolab ran a show entitled "In the Dust of This Planet."
 The program traced the appropriation of Thacker's book of the same name in contemporary art, fashion, music video, and popular culture.
 Both Thacker's book and the Radiolab podcast were covered by Glenn Beck on TheBlazeTV.
 Thacker has commented on 'nihilism memes' in an interview: "Is it any accident that at a time when we have become acutely aware of the challenges concerning global climate change, we have also created this bubble of social media?
 I find social media and media culture generally to be a vapid, desperate, self-aggrandizing circus of species-specific solipsism — ironically, the stupidity of our species might be its only legacy."

-Thacker and his book In the Dust of This Planet are referenced by YouTube channel Wisecrack.

 Comic book author Warren Ellis cites as an influence the nihilist philosophies of Thacker and Peter Sjöstedt-H for his 2017 series Karnak: The Flaw in All Things, a re-imagining of the original Marvel Inhumans character Karnak.

 The writing of Thacker and Thomas Ligotti is cited as an influence on the 2021 album The Nightmare of Being by the Gothenburg melodic death metal band At the Gates.

 Thacker's writing is cited as an influence on Polia & Blastema, an experimental film and opera written and directed by E. Elias Merhige.

-Eugene Thacker is one of the main characters of the animation film Tetragrammaton; the last chapter is devoted to his philosophy.